AliceO2Group/QualityControl/doc/QuickStart.md

 2. Prepare the QualityControl development package
     * `aliBuild init QualityControl@master --defaults o2`

-4. Build/install the QualityControl and the readout.
-The simplest is to use the metapackage `O2Suite`.
+4. Build/install the QualityControl.
-    * `aliBuild build O2Suite --defaults o2`
+    * `aliBuild build QualityControl --defaults o2`
     * At this point you might encounter a message about missing system requirements.
-Run `aliDoctor --defaults o2 O2Suite` to get a full information about what is missing and how to install it.
+Run `aliDoctor --defaults o2 QualityControl` to get a full information about what is missing and how to install it.

 Note: you can also use the alibuild "defaults" called `o2-dataflow` to avoid building simulation related packages.
-Moreover, you can build `QualityControl` instead of `O2Suite` if you don't plan to use the readout (remember to substitute `O2Suite` with `QualityControl` when loading the environment).
+If you plan to use `Readout`, you can build both with one `aliBuild` command by listing them one after another, space-separated.

 ### Environment loading

-Whenever you want to work with O2 and QualityControl, do either `alienv enter O2Suite/latest` or `alienv load O2Suite/latest`.
+Whenever you want to work with O2 and QualityControl, do `alienv enter QualityControl/latest`.
+To load multiple independent packages, list them one after the other, space-separated (e.g. `alienv enter QualityControl/latest Readout/latest`).
+O2 is automatically pulled by QualityControl, thus no need to specify it explicitely.

-You can also load a package instead of the whole O2Suite, i.e. `alienv enter QualityControl/latest` or `alienv enter qcg/latest`.

 ## Execution